BIOLOGY FOR LIFE

 • Title the table; make sure the title relates to the data you will put in your table.
 The data table title is NOT a repeat of the research question; the title SHOULD be descriptive of the data contained in the table.

 • Figure out how many columns and rows are needed.
 Rows are a series of horizontal cells and columns are a series of vertical cells.
-Although not required, in most cases the manipulated variable (that which is purposefully changed) is in the left column, the raw data for the responding variable (that which you measure) with the different trials is in the next columns, and the processed data (often average and standard deviation) is in the far right column.
-Be sure to include a row for the heading of each column.
+In most cases the manipulated variable (that which is purposefully changed) is in the left column.
+The raw data for the responding variable (that which you measure) is/are the next column(s).

 • Label the columns, including units and measurement uncertainty of the raw data.